imaansalie/CoSMo_Interface/client/README.md

 # Third-party Licenses
 This project uses React Flow, which is licensed under the MIT License.
 For more information, refer to their [license](https://github.com/wbkd/react-flow/blob/main/LICENSE).

+# github
+The github repository for this project can be found at https://github.com/imaansalie/CoSMo_Interface